 You can tye in or clip into the rope for glacier travel.
 It doesn't really matter it is your choice.
 You may as well know both methods.
 The tie is great if your short of gear or you don't want your guests getting away.
 Clipping in eases the process of getting in and out of the rope (climber speak there, sorry)

 This knot is common in the climbing world.
 We use it to secure two ropes together.
 Often used to form a loop on a prussik (cordalette) to construct an anchor.
 Can also be used to connect two ropes to rappel.
 This knot has many applications in the real world not just climbing.

-Learn how to tie the Figure Eight, or Flemish, Bend (Rope Join) Knot for climbing.
+Learn how to tie the Double Fisherman's Bend Knot for climbing.
 The animated knot tying tutorial is the best you'll find.
-With this knot tying how to, you can tie the Figure Eight, or Flemish, Bend (Rope Join) Knot fast or slow, or pause it at every step along the way.
+With this knot tying how to, you can tie the Double Fisherman's Bend Knot fast or slow, or pause it at every step along the way.
 Learn to tie knots for your next climbing trip.
-Tie the Figure 8, or Flemish, Bend (Rope Join) knot.
+Tie the Double Fisherman's Bend Knot for climbing.

 ACMG Ski Guide Cliff Umpleby discusses various aspects of roping up for glacier travel.
 Learn how to space out your party and keep everyone at safe distances.

 Tension traverse is demonstrated in this climbing video.